aia39/TVL1_Optical_Flow_FrameGeneration/README.md

 Some optical flow frame of the video [Goal keeper catch football](Torwarttraining_2_(_sterreich)_catch_f_cm_np1_ba_goo_0.avi) contains in this repo
 ![Flow_Frame](Presentation1.jpg)

-Here is the resultant frame of flow.We can get the horizontal component(means u component) and vertical component(means v component) from the given code which is more significant in terms of analytical task.
+Here is the resultant frame of flow.We can get the horizontal component(means u component) and vertical component(means v component) from the given code which is more significant in terms of analytical task.You can see all frames from 'OpticalFlowFrame' folder in the main branch of the repo.

 ## Getting Started
 1. Clone this repository